xororz/web-realesrgan/README.md

 ### Model Selection Guide

-With nearly the same restoration quality, Real-CUGAN is **5x-10x faster** than Real-ESRGAN. **Real-CUGAN is a better choice in most cases.**
+With nearly the same restoration quality, Real-CUGAN is **much faster** than Real-ESRGAN. **Real-CUGAN is a better choice in most cases.**

 But **Real-ESRGAN may be better when the input image is very small.** Here, input is a 120x120 image.